flagship-io/flagship-php-sdk/example/laravel/README.md

 ## About

-This is an implementation of Flagship SDK PHP using Laravel framework
+This is Flagship SDK PHP implementation using Laravel framework

 ## Install Flagship